 I am forgetful and I am going to cancel plans.

-But I will remember your favourite Sandra Bullock quote!
+But I will remember your favorite Sandra Bullock quote!

 Be honest and straightforward.

 I cannot help but say how I feel as I feel it, so I speak out about injustices and whether or not the outfit you are wearing looks good.
 You might not appreciate this but this is the only way that makes sense for me and I expect this from you, too.
 "People with ADHD despise bullshit and, in general, they wear their hearts on their sleeves and they won't be playing games," says Pearson.

 I'm for sure gonna interrupt you!
 Many times!!!

 There is not much to say about this one, other than I'm truly sorry about this one, buddy.
 It's going to happen, please tell me when I am doing it so that I know to stop.
 ALSO, HAVE YOU READ THE THEORY ABOUT HOW THERE ARE GOING TO BE ZOMBIES ON RIVERDALE?

 Also, my room is a mess, just let this one go.